SergeMerzliakov/go-weather-server/README.md

 ## Things To Improve

-* Needs Unit and Integration Tests
+* Needs more unit and integration Tests
 * used dep for dependency management and not go modules
 * environment specific configuration, possibly dynamically determined
+* API spec (such as OpenAPI or Swagger)
 * sample postman collections would be nice